microsoft/ignite25-PREL14-unify-data-act-on-insights-and-build-ai-solutions-with-microsoft-fabric/docs/labs/04 - Data Agents.md

 This lab will cover:

 - Creating a data agent
-- Addiing data sources to a data agent
+- Adding data sources to a data agent
 - Configuring the data agent
 - Interacting with the data agent
 - Advanced agent instructions